Skip to main content

 Power-law (shear-thinning and shear-thickening) fluid

 A non-Newtonian model where apparent viscosity changes with shear rate, set by a consistency index K and a behaviour index n.
-With n below 1 the fluid is shear-thinning (thins as it is sheared - many polymer solutions, pulps and pastes); with n above 1 it is shear-thickening; n equal to 1 recovers a Newtonian fluid.
+With n below 1 the fluid is shear-thinning, thinning as it is sheared, as many polymer solutions, pulps and pastes do.
+With n above 1 it is shear-thickening, and n equal to 1 recovers a Newtonian fluid.
 Fluid Network Studio handles homogeneous power-law fluids via the Metzner-Reed generalised Reynolds number and the Dodge-Metzner friction correlation.
 See the power-law fluid network example.

 Metzner-Reed generalised Reynolds number